Evexi/Evexi/readme.md

 ##### Lifecycle Events (>2.0.0)

-The below lifecycle events will be triggered by the player if the functions exist within the inner content.
+Lifecycle events are triggered by the player if the functions exist within the inner content.

 `````typescript
 export enum LifeCycleEvent {